lamritha/fragments-ui/README.md

 npm run preview
 ```

-When deploying, set the `VITE_*` environment variables to your production API URL and Cognito settings, and update Cognito callback/sign-out URLs to match your deployed domain.
+When deploying, set the `VITE_*` environment variables to your production API URL and Cognito settings **before running the build**, and update Cognito callback/sign-out URLs to match your deployed domain.

 ---